minetest-mods/technic/manual.md

 Keep a safety distance of a meter to avoid being harmed by radiation.

 #### Silver ²
+Use: conductors

+Depth: -2m, evenly common

-Silver is supplied by the moreores mod.
-It is found from elevation -2 downwards, with no elevation-dependent variations in abundance beyond that point.
-It is a semi-precious metal.
-It is little used, being most notably used in electrical items due to its conductivity, being the best conductor of all the pure elements.
+Silver is a semi-precious metal and is the best conductor of all the pure elements.

 #### Gold ¹
+Use: various

+Depth: -64m, more commonly below -256m

-Gold is part of the basic Minetest game (having migrated there from moreores).
-It is found from elevation -64 downwards, but is more abundant from elevation -256 downwards.
-It is a precious metal.
-It is little used, being most notably used in electrical items due to its combination of good conductivity (third best of all the pure elements) and corrosion resistance.
+Gold is a precious metal.
+It is most notably used in electrical items due to its combination of good conductivity and corrosion resistance.

 #### Mithril ²
-Mithril is supplied by the moreores mod.
-It is found from elevation -512 downwards, the deepest ceiling of any minable substance, with no elevation-dependent variations in abundance beyond that point.
+Use: chests

+Depth: -512m, evenly common

-It is a rare precious metal, and unlike all the other metals described here it is entirely fictional, being derived from J. R. R. Tolkien's Middle-Earth setting.
+Mithril is a fictional ore, being derived from J. R. R. Tolkien's Middle-Earth setting.
 It is little used.

 #### Mese ¹
-Mese is part of the basic Minetest game.
-It is found from elevation -64 downwards.
-The ore is more abundant from elevation -256 downwards, and from elevation -1024 downwards there are also occasional blocks of solid mese (each yielding as much mese as nine blocks of ore).
-It is a precious gemstone, and unlike diamond it is entirely fictional.
-It is used in many recipes, though mainly not in large quantities, wherever some magical quality needs to be imparted.
+Use: various

+Mese is a precious gemstone, and unlike diamond it is entirely fictional.
+It is used in small quantities, wherever some magic needs to be imparted.

 #### Diamond ¹
-Diamond is part of the basic Minetest game (having migrated there from technic).
-It is found from elevation -128 downwards, but is more abundant from elevation -256 downwards.
-It is a precious gemstone.
+Use: mainly for cutting machines

+Diamond is a precious gemstone.
 It is used moderately, mainly for reasons connected to its extreme hardness.

-### Rock
+### Rocks

-In addition to the ores, there are multiple kinds of rock that need to be mined in their own right, rather than for minerals.
-The rock types that matter in technic are standard stone, desert stone, marble, and granite.

-Standard stone is part of the basic Minetest game.
-It is extremely common.
-As in the basic game, when dug it yields cobblestone, which can be cooked to turn it back into standard stone.
-Cobblestone is used in recipes only for some relatively primitive machines.
-Standard stone is used in a couple of machine recipes.
-These rock types gain additional significance with technic because the grinder can be used to turn them into dirt and sand.
-This, especially when combined with an automated cobblestone generator, can be an easier way to acquire sand than collecting it where it occurs naturally.

-Desert stone is part of the basic Minetest game.
-It is found specifically in desert biomes, and only from elevation +2 upwards.
-Although it is easily accessible, therefore, its quantity is ultimately quite limited.
-It is used in a few recipes.
+This section describes the rock types added by technic.
+Further rock types are supported by technic machines.
+These can be processed using the grinder:

+ * Stone (plain)
+ * Cobblestone
+ * Desert Stone

+#### Marble
+Depth: -50m, evenly common

-Marble is supplied by technic.
-It is found in dense clusters from elevation -50 downwards.
-It has mainly decorative use, but also appears in one machine recipe.
+Marble is found in dense clusters and has mainly decorative use, but also appears in one machine recipe.

+#### Granite
+Depth: -150m, evenly common

-Granite is supplied by technic.
-It is found in dense clusters from elevation -150 downwards.
-It is much harder to dig than standard stone, so impedes mining when it is encountered.
+Granite is found in dense clusters and is much harder to dig than standard stone.
 It has mainly decorative use, but also appears in a couple of machine recipes.

-### rubber ###
+### Rubber
 Rubber is a biologically-derived material that has industrial uses due to its electrical resistivity and its impermeability.
 In technic, it is used in a few recipes, and it must be acquired by tapping rubber trees.

-If you have the moretrees mod installed, the rubber trees you need are those defined by that mod.
-If not, technic supplies a copy of the moretrees rubber tree.

-Extracting rubber requires a specific tool, a tree tap.
-Using the tree tap (by left-clicking) on a rubber tree trunk block extracts a lump of raw latex from the trunk.
-Each trunk block can be repeatedly tapped for latex, at intervals of several minutes; its appearance changes to show whether it is currently ripe for tapping.
-Each tree has several trunk blocks, so several latex lumps can be extracted from a tree in one visit.

-Raw latex isn't used directly.
-It must be vulcanized to produce finished rubber.
-This can be performed by alloying the latex with coal dust.
+Rubber trees are provided by technic if the moretrees mod is not present.

+Extract raw latex from rubber using the "Tree Tap" tool.
+Punch/left-click the tool on a rubber tree trunk to extract a lump of raw latex from the trunk.
+Emptied trunks will regenerate at intervals of several minutes, which can be observed by its appearance.

+To obtain rubber from latex, alloy latex with coal dust.

-### metal ###
+### Metals
+Generally, each metal can exist in five forms:

+ * ore -> stone containing the lump
+ * lump -> draw metal obtained by digging ("nuggets")
+ * dust -> grinder output
+ * ingot -> melted/cooked lump or dust
+ * block -> placeable node

-Many of the substances important in technic are metals, and there is a common pattern in how metals are handled.
-Generally, each metal can exist in five forms: ore, lump, dust, ingot, and block.
-With a couple of tricky exceptions in mods outside technic, metals are only *used* in dust, ingot, and block forms.
-Metals can be readily converted between these three forms, but can't be converted from them back to ore or lump forms.
+Metals can be converted between dust, ingot and block, but can't be converted from them back to ore or lump forms.

-As in the basic Minetest game, a "lump" of metal is acquired directly by digging ore, and will then be processed into some other form for use.
-A lump is thus more akin to ore than to refined metal.
-(In real life, metal ore rarely yields lumps ("nuggets") of pure metal directly.
-More often the desired metal is chemically bound into the rock as an oxide or some other compound, and the ore must be chemically processed to yield pure metal.)

-Not all metals occur directly as ore.
-Generally, elemental metals (those consisting of a single chemical element) occur as ore, and alloys (those consisting of a mixture of multiple elements) do not.
-In fact, if the fictional mithril is taken to be elemental, this pattern is currently followed perfectly.
-(It is not clear in the Middle-Earth setting whether mithril is elemental or an alloy.)
-This might change in the future: in real life some alloys do occur as ore, and some elemental metals rarely occur naturally outside such alloys.
-Metals that do not occur as ore also lack the "lump" form.

-The basic Minetest game offers a single way to refine metals: cook a lump in a furnace to produce an ingot.
-With technic this refinement method still exists, but is rarely used outside the early part of the game, because technic offers a more efficient method once some machines have been built.
-The grinder, available only in electrically-powered forms, can grind a metal lump into two piles of metal dust.
-Each dust pile can then be cooked into an ingot, yielding two ingots from one lump.
-This doubling of material value means that you should only cook a lump directly when you have no choice, mainly early in the game when you haven't yet built a grinder.

-An ingot can also be ground back to (one pile of) dust.
-Thus it is always possible to convert metal between ingot and dust forms, at the expense of some energy consumption.
-Nine ingots of a metal can be crafted into a block, which can be used for building.
-The block can also be crafted back to nine ingots.
-Thus it is possible to freely convert metal between ingot and block forms, which is convenient to store the metal compactly.
-Every metal has dust, ingot, and block forms.
+#### Grinding
+Ores can be processed as follows:

+ * ore -> lump (digging) -> ingot (melting)
+ * ore -> lump (digging) -> 2x dust (grinding) -> 2x ingot (melting)

+At the expense of some energy consumption, the grinder can extract more material from the lump, resulting in 2x dust which can be melted to two ingots in total.

+#### Alloying
 Alloying recipes in which a metal is the base ingredient, to produce a metal alloy, always come in two forms, using the metal either as dust or as an ingot.
 If the secondary ingredient is also a metal, it must be supplied in the same form as the base ingredient.
 The output alloy is also returned in the same form.

-For example, brass can be produced by alloying two copper ingots with one zinc ingot to make three brass ingots, or by alloying two piles of copper dust with one pile of zinc dust to make three piles of brass dust.
-The two ways of alloying produce equivalent results.
+Example: 2x copper ingots + zinc ingot -> 3x brass ingot (alloying)

+The same will also work for dust ingredients, resulting in brass dist.

 ### iron and its alloys ###